← Back to Documentation

 Key Inputs

-- Price Mode: selects raw-price or total-return history.
+• Price Mode: selects raw-price or total-return history.
 This can materially change both returns and the recommended leverage.
-The default is
+The default is raw.

-0so the first run stays fee-only. - Kelly Fraction: scales the model away from full Kelly sizing.
-Enter a value from
+• Kelly Fraction: scales the model away from full Kelly sizing.
+Enter a value from 0 to 1.
+The default is 0.5.

 How to Read the Top Metrics